-Students who have had pervious attendance concerns or are deemed as vulnerable will be placed on the First Day Calling list.
+Pupils who have had pervious attendance concerns or are deemed as vulnerable will be placed on the First Day Calling list.
 The Attendance officer will call parent/carer if the student is not in attendance.
-Safeguarding and the pastoral team will be informed of the absence
+Safeguarding and the pastoral team (Head of House & Assistant Head of House) will be informed of the absence.

-Students with previous attendance concerns will be contacted by the Local authority officer during the summer holidays in preparation for the next Academic year.
+Pupils with previous attendance concerns will be contacted by the Local authority officer during the summer holidays in preparation for the next Academic year.

-Report cards may be used at each stage.
+Report cards may be used to support positive attendance.